Azure-Samples/Hybrid-Resource-Manager-Python-Template-Deployment/README.md

         parameters = {k: {'value': v} for k, v in parameters.items()}

         deployment_properties = {
-            'mode': DeploymentMode.incremental,
+            'mode': DeploymentMode.INCREMENTAL,
             'template': template,
             'parameters': parameters
         }

-        deployment_async_operation = self.client.deployments.create_or_update(
+        deployment_async_operation = self.client.deployments.begin_create_or_update(
             self.resource_group,
             'azure-sample',
             deployment_properties
-        )
-        deployment_async_operation.wait()
+        ).result()

     def destroy(self):
         """Destroy the given resource group"""
-        self.client.resource_groups.delete(self.resource_group)
+        self.client.resource_groups.begin_delete(self.resource_group)
 ```

 The `__init__` method initializes the class with the subscription, resource group and public key.
 The method also fetches
-the Azure Active Directory bearer token, which will be used in each HTTP request to the Azure Management API.
-The class
+the Azure Identity token, which will be used in each HTTP request to the Azure Management API.
+Acquire a credential
-will raise exceptions under two conditions: if the public key path does not exist, or if there are empty
-values for `AZURE_TENANT_ID`, `AZURE_CLIENT_ID` or `AZURE_CLIENT_SECRET` environment variables.
+object for the app identity.
+When running in the cloud, DefaultAzureCredential uses the app's managed identity (MSI)
+or user-assigned service principal.
+When run locally, DefaultAzureCredential relies on environment variables named
+AZURE_CLIENT_ID, AZURE_CLIENT_SECRET, and AZURE_TENANT_ID.

 The `deploy` method does the heavy lifting of creating or updating the resource group, preparing the template
 parameters and deploying the template.